 In order to communicate and collaborate most effectively – globally and with each other – cultural awareness is essential.
 Here you will find a range of tools and resources on different countries and cultures and to enhance your cross-cultural intelligence and communication.

-To start your cultural exploration, check out GlobeSmart, which includes guidance on conducting business in over 95 countries, and/or contact a member of MISTI's program staff who have expertise in over 20 countries.
+To start your cultural exploration, check out GlobeSmart, an MIT-licensed online resource that contains Culture Guides for over 95 countries, and/or contact a member of MISTI's program staff who have expertise in over 20 countries.
 There are also recommendations for learning and training opportunities through Skillsoft, Lynda.com, and the Atlas Learning Center; courses from MIT and other universities and institutions around the world; and self-guided enrichment through books.

 The ICC periodically hosts in-person information sessions with presentations from experts on a range of topics such as travel health & safety, technology tips for travel, export control, and cross-cultural communications.
 This section provides a list of upcoming sessions along with archived videos and presentations from select sessions.